Dr Digby L. James -

 A Short Account of the Experience of the Work of GOD, and the Revealing of Jesus Christ In the Heart of JOHN EDWARDS.
 Written by Himself.
 And published that Men may know how gracious the Lord is.
 The Second Edition, revised, corrected and amended (by the Author's own Hand) of some Things which escaped the first Impression.
 (1744, 24pp)

-William M'Cullough (Cambuslang) published The Glasgow Weekly History, based on the Weekly History, James Robe published The Christian monthly history: or, An account of the revival and progress of religion, abroad, and at home. in Edinburgh and Thomas Prince published The Christian History in Boston, Massachusetts.
+William M'Cullough (Cambuslang) published The Glasgow Weekly History, based on the Weekly History, and James Robe published The Christian monthly history: or, An account of the revival and progress of religion, abroad, and at home. in Edinburgh.
 These are presently being prepared for inclusion here.

 The following two volumes exist, we believe, in manuscript form at New College Library, Edinburgh.
 They were transcribed by (we think) S.M.
 Houghton in the mid-1960s and the typescript placed in the Evangelical Library, London.
 They have now been retyped by a professional typist and are being proof-read.